 Yet again, Figo carried the hopes of the Culés onto the turf at the Camp Nou.
 It proved to be a bridge too far, however, as Barça were comprehensively out-thought.
 It was the last time that the Portuguese star strode into the Camp Nou as a Barcelona player.

 An ebullient Euro 2000, where he helped Portugal to the semi-finals, was soon followed by the seismic news of Florentino Pérez unexpectedly winning the Real Madrid presidential elections, and subsequently by him fulfilling his manifesto pledge to meet Figo’s buy-out fee.

-Beyond the wall of hate which met his every return to the Camp Nou, the novelty-sized currency with his face on it, the pigs’ heads thrown in his direction, the request from the club itself to UEFA for him to be removed from a combined Barcelona-Juventus representative game prior to the 2015 Champions League final in Berlin, the lingering pain is still there as we fast approach 17 years since his infamous transfer.
+Beyond the wall of hate which met his every return to the Camp Nou, the novelty-sized currency with his face on it, the pigs heads thrown in his direction, the request from the club itself to UEFA for him to be removed from a combined Barcelona-Juventus representative game prior to the 2015 Champions League final in Berlin, the lingering pain is still there as we approach two decades since his infamous transfer.